4 key elements of reliable and trustworthy UX data

 UX teams across the globe may have found themselves in this situation at some point in their journey, and that’s okay; it is part and parcel of the design process.
 But, do you know why this happens?
 Overlooking the importance of leveraging reliable UX data and analytics in the decision-making stage leads to weak assumptions that do not yield the desired outcomes.
 In short, if credible UX data doesn’t back your design, you are setting yourself up for failure.

-It is also worth noting that UX design isn’t solely about the aesthetics, but a combination of accessibility, functionality, and a data-driven approach that come together to create a winning product.
+It is also worth noting that UX design is not solely about the aesthetics, but a combination of accessibility, functionality, and a data-driven approach that comes together to create a winning product.
 As the push for harnessing data in UX design and development becomes increasingly stronger, UX teams must first introspect whether the data they use is relevant and, more importantly, credible.

 This article examines what makes UX data trustworthy and the importance of using UX analytics to make informed decisions and create improved user experiences.